Approved

 through that Command structure.
 IC will announce via radio the assignment of specific

-functions, IE – “Assistant Chief 6 is assigned as Division 1”.
+functions, EG – “Assistant Chief 6 is assigned as Division 1”.

 1.7.
 The initial unit arriving may need to pass command in order to achieve task duties.
 The